hagl/dhall-unison/README.md

 pull https://github.com/hagl/dhall-unison:.dhall.trunk .external.dhall.trunk
 ```

-If you are intersted in the sources you will also need `stew.parser`:
+If you are interested in the sources you will also need `stew.parser`:
 ```
 .> pull git@github.com:stew/codebase:.parser.trunk
 ```